dgaydukov/react-vs-angular/README.md

 ### Prerequisites

-As I'm a linux user, this project is best works with linux, but it can work in windows evniroment too.
+As I'm a linux user, this project is best works with linux, but it can work in windows environment too.

 ### Installing